mmgen/mmgen-wallet/README.md

 	 tunable parameters, making it much harder to crack than standard SHA-256 brainwallets; or

-  5. as "incognito data", an MMGen wallet encrypted to make it indistinguishable from random data.
+  5. as “incognito data”, an MMGen wallet encrypted to make it indistinguishable from random data.
 This data can be hidden in and retrieved from a random-data filled disk partition or file at an offset of your choice.
 	 This makes it possible to hide a wallet in a public location -- on cloud